ramantehlan/Moi/README.md

 ## Development

 To add more features to this project, you need to make sure you have all the requirements checked, this project installed, and a little understanding of this project.

 ### Requirement

+You need to be at least familiar with the following tools and languages:

+- HTML/CSS 3/JavaScript
+- Vue.js
+- JQuery
+- Json

 ### Installation

+Once you have all the requirements, you can now install the project and start developing.
+Just follow these steps:

+1. Fork this project.
+2. Clone your fork `git clone https://github.com/YOURUSERNAME/moi` OR `git clone https://github.com/YOURUSERNAME/YOURUSERNAME.github.io`
+3. Branch out `git branch -b NEW-BRANCH`
+4. Make your changes.
+5. Create a pull request.

 ### File Hierarchy